vvvar/checkmark/README.md

 ## Support

-For information about support, please refer to the [SUPPORT.md](./docs/SUPPORT.md) file.
+For support information, please refer to the [SUPPORT.md](./docs/SUPPORT.md) file.